Skip to Main Content

 Materials on public health help understand larger patterns of illness, including discussion of prevalence and appearance of new diseases and possible treatments, including quarantine efforts.

 Florida Health Notes- 1892-1975 Some volumes are available in digital versions.
 The linked site here is to a state site and includes a large number of scanned volumes.
+This periodical is very helpful reporting on the current understandings of disease, their impact on Florida and how they were treated.
+Borland Library in Jacksonville has a large collection of this periodical as well as other materials related to public health in Florida.

 Particular Health Issues